PhamThuyDung-GitHub/ERP-Final-Report/README.md

 ## Report Highlights

-This report will serve as a comprehensive resource for the retail sector, focusing on the following areas:

 Forecasting accuracy is critical in predictive modeling.
 This project evaluates several machine learning models to determine which provides the most accurate predictions.
 Models tested include:
 - **XGB** (Extreme Gradient Boosting)
 - **ANN** (Artificial Neural Networks)